mattzheng/QualityIndex/README.md

 # QualityIndex
-easy to use python aboat quality index
+easy to use code of python aboat quality index